lexibank/lexibank-analysed/workflow.md

 ![Skin in Bark](plots/SkinInBark.jpg)

-You can also plot two features at the same time onto a map +++ but for now only logical features +++.
+You can also plot two features at the same time onto a map.
 In order to do so, just select those features which you think are useful to be inspected synchronously, and type:

 ```
 cldfbench cldfviz.map cldf/lexicon-metadata.json --parameters ArmAndHand,LegAndFoot --pacific-centered --base-layer Esri_WorldImagery --markersize 15